bordoley/reactive-js/packages/rx/docs/README.md

 ▸ **retry**<**T**>(): *[ObservableOperatorLike](interfaces/observableoperatorlike.md)‹T, T›*

-Returns an observable that mirrors the source, resubscrbing if the source completes with an error.
+Returns an `ObservableLike` that mirrors the source, re-subscribing if the source completes with an error.

 **Type parameters:**